In House Training

 Working at Height and Personal Fall Arrest Equipment

 The GHC working at Height and Personal Fall Protection course delivers a minimum of four hours of both theory and hands-on harness/lanyard instruction and assessment, affording delegates with a good understanding of the principles for working at height, using and carrying out pre-use inspections of Safety Harnesses, Lanyards, and Connectors in the workplace.
+This course also provides each delegate with a base theoretical knowledge of the work at height regulations required to effectively reduce the risks associated with working at height, the hierarchy of controls, correct pre-use inspection and using personal prevention and protection systems for fall restraint, work positioning and arrest.

 Vehicle Banksman